awsdocs/amazon-route53-docs/doc_source/TutorialLBRMultipleEC2InRegion.md

 1. For each region in which you have one Amazon EC2 instance, create a latency record\.
 For the value of **Name**, specify the same value that you specified for the latency alias records that you created in Step 3\.
 For **Value**, specify the Elastic IP address of the Amazon EC2 instance in that region\.

-For more information about creating records, see [Creating Records by Using the Amazon Route 53 Console](resource-record-sets-creating.md)\.
+For more information about creating records, see [Creating records by using the Amazon Route 53 console](resource-record-sets-creating.md)\.